WindowsNotifications/NotificationsExtensions/README.md

+# THIS PROJECT HAS MOVED

+### NotificationsExtensions is now part of the [UWP Community Toolkit](https://github.com/Microsoft/UWPCommunityToolkit).
+Please find the latest version [here](https://github.com/Microsoft/UWPCommunityToolkit).

 # NotificationsExtensions

 The official Microsoft NotificationsExtensions library.
 Generate tile, toast, and badge notifications for Windows via code, with the help of IntelliSense, instead of directly using XML.